Xewdy444/PassesDL/README.md

     $ pip install -r requirements.txt

-If you plan on logging in with credentials with no CAPTCHA solving service:
+If you plan on logging in with credentials without a CAPTCHA solving service:

     $ python -m patchright install chromium --with-deps